IvanYuantama/CH4-CoreLocation/README.md

 ### About the Frameworks

 All three frameworks are genuinely necessary and work together in sequence.
-CoreLocation provides the coordinate and resolves the address, MapKit consumes that coordinate to render the map and display the surrounding area, Foundation Models consumes the environmental data retrieved using that same coordinate to generate the summary paragraph.
-Removing any one of them degrades the core use case: without CoreLocation there is no coordinate or address, without MapKit there is no spatial context, and without Foundation Models the user must interpret raw layer data themselves instead of getting a single readable overview.
+CoreLocation provides the coordinate and resolves the address, MapKit consumes that coordinate to render the map and display the surrounding area, WeatherKit consumes that same coordinate to fetch real-time environmental variables (temperature, humidity, precipitation, UV index) that enrich the property overview with live conditions rather than static data alone.
+Removing any one of them degrades the core use case: without CoreLocation there is no coordinate or address, without MapKit there is no spatial context, and without WeatherKit the property overview is limited to static risk data with no live environmental signal.

-The challenge response reflects this: _Create an app that utilizes Location Manager for location tracking, Reverse Geocoding for address resolution, Coordinate Regions for map navigation, and a Language Model Session to generate a concise, easy-to-read risk summary for any selected property._
+The challenge response reflects this: _Create an app that utilizes Location Manager for location tracking, Reverse Geocoding for address resolution, Coordinate Regions for map navigation, and WeatherService to to fetch and present environmental conditions data for any selected property._

 ### About Accessibility and Localization